HSLdevcom/jore4-flux/README.md

 `test` and `prod` branches haven't been touched.
 This should ensure Trackability Rule 2 to be implemented.

+The `playg` branch can be freely moved around to any commit.
+Its purpose is to allow fast and easy testing of a new cluster setup in Azure.

-Whenever deploying a version to a stage, should use no-fast-forward git merging to make sure that at least an empty commit is created to testify about the configuration change in the given stage (Trackability Rule 1).
+Whenever deploying a version to a `dev`/`test`/`prod` stages, you should use no-fast-forward git merging to make sure that at least an empty commit is created to testify about the configuration change in the given stage (Trackability Rule 1).
 For `dev` stage, it should look like this: